diodechain/diode-docs/content/docs/Using/create-a-zone.md

 **4\.
 Explore!**

 That's it!
-Diode Drive will now show your new Zone in the Zone Selector Bar.
+Diode Collab will now show your new Zone in the Zone Selector Bar.

 ![](/uploads/image-50.png)